tweedegolf/dis-bootloader/README.md

-# nRF9160 Bootloader for Dutch IoT Solutions
+# nRF9160 Bootloader

-This is a 100% Rust bootloader for the nRF9160 microcontroller written for Dutch IoT Solutions.
+This is a 100% Rust bootloader for the nRF9160 microcontroller.

 Currently, building this project requires a recent nightly compile because is relies on Embassy for the serial output.